Where do you go if you’re looking to buy something online?

 Winner: Shopify, for having a simpler pricing structure.

-However, Amazon’s overwhelming popularity among shoppers means that sellers may be able to get customers with less marketing efforts—unlike how a Shopify seller would need to invest more in marketing to direct traffic to their store.
+Amazon’s overwhelming popularity among shoppers means that sellers may be able to get customers with less marketing efforts—unlike how a Shopify seller would need to invest more in marketing to direct traffic to their online website.